Best EU Country for Business 2024

 Bulgaria

-1. Low taxes: One of the most significant advantages is the low corporate tax rate, which is one of the lowest in the European Union.
-This reduces the overall tax burden on businesses, making them more competitive.
+• Low taxes: Some of the most important advantages are low corporate tax rates, among the lowest within the European Union.
+This reduces the overall burden of taxes on businesses and raises their competitiveness level accordingly.

-2. Strategic location: Bulgaria is located at the crossroads between Europe and Asia, making it an ideal location for companies looking to expand their market in both directions.
+• Strategic location: It is at the crossroads between Europe and Asia, thus making it the best place for companies that would like to expand to markets both ways.

-7. Political and economic stability: Bulgaria demonstrates stability in political and economic relations, which creates a favourable environment for long-term investments and business development.
+• Political and economic stability: Bulgaria tends to be stable in political and economic relations; as a result, it is capable of creating optimal conditions for long-term investment and business development.

-8. Attractive investment climate: The country offers various incentives and support for foreign investors, including grants, incentives and other forms of support aimed at attracting foreign capital.
+• Attractive investment climate: Different kinds of state support and stimuli are provided at the national and local levels, such as grants, incentives, and other forms of support aimed at attracting foreign capital.

-Overall, Bulgaria is an attractive option for starting and developing a business due to its combination of low taxes, strategic location, simplified company registration procedures, access to EU markets, skilled labour, developed infrastructure, political and economic stability, and an attractive investment climate.
-These factors make Bulgaria one of the most promising destinations for conducting and developing international business.
+In a word, Bulgaria has managed to create an optimal combination of low taxes, strategic location, simplified company registration procedures, access to EU markets, skilled labour, developed infrastructure, political and economic stability, and an attractive investment climate — all of these being most attractive for beginning and developing business.
+All these factors make Bulgaria one of the most promising destinations for conducting and developing international business.

 National Revenue Agency